raffaelk/nlp-basics/sentiment_classification/README.md

 - Visualization: Matplotlib, wordcloud
 - Analysis and Modelling: pandas, scikit-learn, NLTK
 - Deployment: Flask, HTML, Docker
+- Set Up: Bash

 ## Model
 In the notebook [sentiment_classification.ipynb](sentiment_classification.ipynb) (or [open with nbviewer](https://nbviewer.jupyter.org/github/raffaelk/nlp-basics/blob/main/sentiment_classification/sentiment_classification.ipynb)) I compare a lexicon based approached to a discriminative classifier.
 The lexicon based approach simply counts negative and positive words, according to a sentiment dictionary.
 This leads to an accuracy of 68% on a test set.
 The discriminative model consists of a logistic regression model which has been trained on a training set an then evaluated on the same test set as the lexicon based approach.
 An accuracy of 85% is achieved.

+To get all the data sets either follow the instructions in the notebook or run the bash script [set_up.sh](set_up.sh).

 ## Flask API/GUI
 To productionize the logistic regression model, I built a simple flask API/GUI which can be accessed with a web browser.
 To use it, run the following steps: